-If you're looking for a place close to Washington, D.C. that won't break the bank but still offers a wide variety of recreational activities, a vast number of public parks, and easy access to the Dulles International Airport, Reston has it all.
+The town of Reston, Virginia, was founded in 1964 as part of the Garden City movement and has since grown into one of the most popular areas of the Capital Region to live, work, play, and visit.
+If you're looking for a place near Washington, D.C., that won't break the bank but still offers a wide variety of recreational activities, a number of public parks, and easy access to the Dulles International Airport, Reston has it all.

 Adjacent to the water park, Lake Fairfax Park features a 20-acre lake with a carousel, picnic areas, campgrounds, athletic fields, and a marina that offers pedal boat and canoe rentals.
 Both are operated by the Park Authority of Fairfax County.

 This 30-acre petting zoo is just across the way from the Water Mine.
 Roer's Zoofari provides an up-close and personal experience with animals such as alligators, camels, reptiles, zebras, antelope, bison, and ostrich.
 Guests can bottle-feed lambs and piglets, hand-feed goats and llamas, or walk through the Budgiery Adventure Aviary to feed the birds.
 The petting zoo also offers carousel rides and wagon excursions.

 There are more than 20 restaurants and a slew of shops—some globally known, others local—packed into Reston's outdoor shopping mall.
 It even has an outdoor skating rink during the cold-weather season.
 But Reston Town Center is not only a shopping destination, it's also a hub for community events like the Pet Fiesta in May and summer concerts from June through August.
 Oktoberfest and a Macy's-style Thanksgiving Day parade (skyscraper-sized balloons and all) carry the annual calendar through the fall.